KAY ELECTRIC COMMUNITY FOUNDATION

 Foundation grants are awarded primarily to the following projects and organizations:

-Programs, projects and organizations that are important components of a community’s overall quality of life, with emphasis on public safety, health care, senior citizens affiliated organization and projects, self-sufficiency, and basic human needs.
+Programs, projects and organizations that are important components of a community’s overall quality of life, with emphasis on health care, senior citizens affiliated organization and projects, self-sufficiency, and basic human needs.
 Educational, youth programs and volunteer fire departments are also considered for grants.

 To apply, applications can be picked up at KEC Headquarters in Blackwell, or you can click on the application link below.
 For more information or questions about the application process, deadline or program please contact Cyndi Mitchell at 1-580-363-1260.